logical/esp32-arduino/README.md

 When I say projects I mean experiments. some of them don't really work ,yet.
 ### neurosky_web3.ino

 this is an example of creating a wireless eeg device from a mattel mindflex with a neurosky module.
 The wiring is easy.
 The power for the esp32 module comes from the existing wireless module that I removed. the uart is marked with t and r for transmit and receive.
 A passive buzzer is used for biofeedback.
+Google Gemini helped with the web interface.

 ### qrcodes